 Place of growth: Dalmatia, Istria, and Croatian coast in karst and rocky areas, at the edges of forests, and in fields

 Harvesting: February, March, April, May

 The reason it is special: Wild asparagus has a slightly bitter and spicy taste with a thin, tender stalk.
-It is considered a delicacy resulting in prices as much as ~100 kuna per kilogram.
-People often call them carsko povrće, which means “imperial vegetables”.
-They are ideal for preparing frittata or omelet (dishes with eggs), spring salads, soups, pasta and risotto.
+It is considered a delicacy resulting in prices as much as up to 27 euros per kilogram.
+People often call them carsko povrće, which means imperial vegetables.
+They are ideal for preparing frittata or omelets (dishes with eggs), spring salads, soups, pasta, and risotto.

-Divlje šparoge also many health benefits.
-They are good for the liver, kidneys and lungs, and are also ideal for weight regulation.
+Divlje šparoge also have many health benefits.
+They are good for the liver, kidneys, and lungs, and are also ideal for weight regulation.

 Events: Fešta od šparuga in April, Lovran (Istria)

 The reason it is special: The smell of a Hvar-origin lavender oil is sweet and honey-floral.
 Lavanda can be used for making lavender ice cream, essential oils, skincare products as well as many other applications.

 The tradition of growing lavender on the island of Hvar started in 1928 at Velo Grablje.
 Over the years, the production of lavender oil has become the main source of income for its citizens.
 Velo Grablje received the status of eco-ethno, which is a status given to villages that are “economically and ecologically sustainable”.
 The lavender tradition survives thanks to tourism.

 Events: Festival levande in June, Velo Grablje (Hvar)